 The Mortgage Manager and the Mortgage Servicer are affiliates of the Asset Manager and are not owned by Centurion Apartment REIT.
-Mr. Gregory Romundt is the President of each of these affiliated companies and Mr. Romundt and his family beneficially own all of the shares of each of these affiliated companies.
+Mr. Romundt is the President of each of these affiliated companies and Mr. Romundt and his family beneficially own all the shares of each of these affiliated companies.

-Centurion Apartment REIT owns 62% of a private mutual fund trust, Centurion Real Estate Opportunities Trust as at March 31, 2018.
+Centurion Apartment REIT owns 61.53% of a private mutual fund trust, Centurion Real Estate Opportunities Trust as at August 31, 2020.